Er-RP/nextjs-tutorial/README.md

 1. UseEffect - Update the state after initial rendering and show the client componet if state is true.
 2. Dynamic import the component with ssr false
 3. Using supressHydrationWarning attribute on HTML element

+## Navigation
+1. By default Link component will prefetch the linked page's assets.
+It will leads to the performance issue when page have multiple links. we can disable it use **prefetch** attribute.